Snapchat Planets Order and Meaning Explained (2026)

 • You are using an outdated version of Snapchat and need to update the app.

-• You don’t interact with your friends that often on Snapchat, which is why Snapchat is not showing the Planets ranking.
+• You don’t interact with your friends often on Snapchat, which is why it is not showing you on the Planets ranking.

-• Issues in the app can be fixed by clearing Snapchat’s cache or reinstalling the app entirely.
+• Issues in the app can be fixed by clearing Snapchat app’s cache or reinstalling the app entirely.

 That’s everything you need to know about how Snapchat’s friend solar system works.
 This is one of the coolest features to know and stay in touch with your best friends.